rtomyj/500-Algos-Swift/README.md

 ### **7. Find maximum length sub-array having given sum**

+For an array of integers, find the sub array with the most sequential values that also produces a given sum.

 ### **8. Find maximum length sub-array having equal number of 0's and 1's**

 Given an array of only 0's and 1's, find a sub array with the greatest number of elements where the number of 0's and 1's is the same.
 Bonus - do it in linear time.